saturnlighting/literature-review/README.md

 Background: Evidence shows that darkness discourages people from cycling.
-This is mostly due to a higher perceived danger of cyclists at night from motorised traffic or some other type of violence.
-This may disproportionately affect women, the elderly, and disadvantaged groups.
+This is mostly due to a higher perceived danger of cyclists at night from motorised traffic and personal security.
+This may disproportionately affect women, children, the elderly, and disadvantaged groups.

 Aim: This paper provides a review on the scientific literature that intersects between cycling and road lighting to better understand the